Ganzorig2022/prompt-library/digital_product.md

 I sell a product that helps moms with 4 year old learn how to stop wetting the bed.

-Can you give me 10 different digital products and I can sell to this avatar they would be willing to
+Can you give me 10 different digital products and I can sell to this avatar they would be willing to pay $37 for.